Kaltsoon/nosql/material/2-mongo-introduction.md

 5. Find out how to implement a query which lists all documents in a collection by reading the [Query Documents](https://www.mongodb.com/docs/manual/tutorial/query-documents/) guide.
 While you are reading the MongoDB documentation, choose the language as "MongoDB Shell" from the "Select your language" menu.
 Then, execute a query that lists all the documents in the `books` collection using the MongoDB Shell

 > [!IMPORTANT]
 > Exercise 2 👨‍💻: Create a file (for example a Word document) and include a [screenshot](https://www.take-a-screenshot.org/) of the query and its result in the MongoDB Shell mentioned in step 5 to the file.
-Submit the file to the "Introduction to MongoDB database management system" Moodle submission in PDF format.
+Submit the file to the "MongoDB database management system setup" Moodle submission in PDF format.

 > [!NOTE]
 > Bonus sections and exercises in the material (marked with ⭐) are optional and can be used to deepen your MongoDB knowledge.